kntjsprr/Citadel/README.md

 ## How to use
-This tool doesn't need any user interaction on the CLI (like console.read).
+This tool doesn't need any user interaction on the CLI.
 You'll just have to pass the arguments on the exe file.

 ## Arguments